 Are ERVs Worth The Installation Cost?

-In most cases, the answer is yes.
-ERVs are worth the investment despite a high initial cost of purchase and installation.
+In most cases, ERVs are worth the investment despite a high initial cost of purchase and installation.
 They require a one-time payment and provide benefits that can go on for years.

 According to Architect Magazine, the average time to recover your investment through lower energy bills is three months to three years.
 On the other hand, certain studies state that energy recovery ventilator systems have a payback time of 2 years on average.